MicrosoftDocs/microsoft-365-docs/microsoft-365/security/office-365-security/microsoft-365-security-center-air.md

 - seo-marvel-mar2020
 ---

-# Changes in automated investigation and response capabilities in Microsoft Defender for Office 365
+# Changes in automated investigation and response capabilities (Microsoft Defender for Office 365)

 If you’ve been using [automated investigation and response ](office-365-air.md)(AIR) capabilities in Microsoft Defender for Office 365, you’re about to see some changes in the [new and improved Microsoft 365 security center](microsoft-365-security-center-getting-started.md).
 The security center brings together AIR capabilities in [Microsoft Defender for Office 365](https://docs.microsoft.com/microsoft-365/security/office-365-security/office-365-atp) together with [AIR in Microsoft Defender for Endpoint](https://docs.microsoft.com/windows/security/threat-protection/microsoft-defender-atp/automated-investigations).
 With these updates and improvements, you’ll be able to view details about automated investigations and remediation actions across your email and devices in one place.